Assistance with paying health insurance deductibles.

 If the price is not low enough, then high deductible plan enrollees should comparison shop or ask for flexibility with the cost due (see below).
 There are many websites and tools that people can use to look for a better price.
 There is data on prices for medications, surgery's and more, and the access to data is even increasing with more high deductible plans being offered to consumers.
 Be sure to get the price and quality of the provider.

 Even if the price for a treatment is reasonable, anyone can always ask their medical provider for a discount on the service.
-If the cost of the treatment is reduced from some form of discount, this will bring down the cost to the consumer and save them money as they work to meeting the deductible on their health insurance plan.
+Or ask that the health insurance deductible to be forgiven.
+If the cost of the treatment is reduced (or eliminated) from some form of discount, this will bring down the cost to the consumer and save them money as they work to meeting the deductible on their health insurance plan.
 Comparing prices also makes the patient more knowledge when asking for a lower price.
+More on medical bill forgiveness.

 Get help with a health insurance deductible by opening a health savings account.
 This will provide the family with some fairly extensive income tax breaks.
 Reducing state or federal government taxes in effect amounts to free money.
 The savings can then be applied to a premium on an insurance plan, medical debts, or just controlling the deductible.
 A consumer can open their own health savings account (HSA), or see if their employer offers this benefit.